Veneti (Gaul): Economy

-According to Caesar, the Veneti were the most influential tribe of Armorica, since they had the largest fleet, which they used for trade with Britain, and they controlled a few harbours on the dangerous coasts of that region.
-This claim is evidenced by the fact that two officers (rather than one) were sent by the Romans to demand grain from them in the winter of 57–56 BC.
-The Veneti had trading stations in Britain and regularly sailed to the island, and they charged customs and port dues on trade ships as they passed through the region.
-Strabo suggests that they were also using the terrestrial routes and rivers of Armorica to trade with Britain.
+Both Caesar and Strabo describe the Veneti as a well-established maritime trading power, operating numerous ships regularly sailed between Gaul and Britain.
+They controlled key harbours along the Channel coast, levied tolls on passing traffic, and employed robust plank-built ocean-going vessels, archaeologically hinted at by coin imagery and anchors.
+The Veneti exploited inland routes and rivers of Armorica to support their commerce with the island.
+By the late 1st century BC, several major sea routes connected the Rhine, Seine, Loire, and Garonne to Britain, indicating frequent and organized cross-Channel communication likely rooted in a much older Atlantic seafaring activity.

 These Veneti exercise by far the most extensive authority over all the sea-coast in those districts, for they have numerous ships, in which it is their custom to sail to Britain, and they excel the rest in the theory and practice of navigation.
 As the sea is very boisterous, and open, with but a few harbours here and there which they hold themselves, they have as tributaries almost all those whose custom is to sail that sea.